ivanjanko/FEF-Quiz-Angular-Up-and-Running/README.md

 ## Getting Set Up UPDATED 07-28-2018

-* install Bower dependencies via `bower install`
+* `sudo npm install && bower install`
-* `npm install` and then chek in the terminal for WARNING messages, try to resole the ones which are not optional, I had to install additional dependencies
+* chek in the terminal for WARNING messages, try to resole the ones which are not optional, I had to install additional dependencies
 * `npm install jasmine-core`
 * `npm install karma`